Burleigh (Concord, North Carolina)

 Burleigh, also known as the McGehee-Phifer Plantation, is a historic plantation house located near Concord, Person County, North Carolina.
 It was built between about 1800 and 1820, and is a 2 1/2-story, vernacular Late Georgian central hall plan symmetrical frame dwelling.
-The front and facades features Greek Revival style, one-story, temple front porticoes with Doric order columns.
+The front and facades feature Greek Revival style, one-story, temple front porticoes with Doric order columns.
 The interior has Late Federal and Greek Revival style design elements.

 The house was added to the National Register of Historic Places in 1980.